 “I tell beginners that come into our studio that it’s just like driving a car,” said owner Hilary Ryan.
 “It’s intimidating and it’s scary at first, but once you figure out the weight of the machine, you’ll feel more comfortable operating it.”

-The MegaFormer itself requires maximum exertion and allows your body to shift quickly and smoothly from one exercise to the next.
-You use the machine to sit, stand, kneel and lay in a range of positions and exercises that burn the muscles in your core, legs and arms.
+The MegaFormer allows your body to shift quickly and smoothly from one exercise to the next.
+You use the machine to sit, stand, kneel and lay in a range of positions and exercises that burn the muscles in your core, arms and legs.
 Sounds simple, right?

 The individual movements of each one or two-minute exercise are slow (think four counts on lunges, pikes and overhead presses).
-Yet, the pace of the overall class is consistently fast, accounting for the cardio component of the workout that is said to burn up to 600 calories in just 50 minutes.
+Yet, the pace of the overall class never lets up, accounting for the cardio component of the workout that is said to burn up to 600 calories in just 50 minutes.

 “A lot of people call it Pilates on crack because it just takes the intensity to a whole new level,” said Ryan, who has many clients that are veterans of the Pilates discipline and looking to change up their routine.